Introduction

 Hydroxytyrosol has been approved as a new food additive in China.
 It is used as an antioxidant in vegetable oils (food category 02.01.01) to delay oxidation, with a maximum level of 0.05 g/kg.
 This approval applies to hydroxytyrosol produced from tyrosine through a process involving fermentation with Corynebacterium glutamicum, followed by catalytic conversion, separation, and purification.

-The approval process spanned just over 6 months from acceptance to public consultation, and only about 9 months to get official approval.
+The approval process spanned just over six months from acceptance to public consultation, and only about nine months to receive official approval.

 US